Medical Editor: John P. Cunha, DO, FACOEP

 More patients in the placebo group discontinued/dropped out of Study 1 than in the BETHKIS group (23% [7/30] vs 3.4% [1/29], respectively).
 Five patients in the placebo group compared to none in the BETHKIS group discontinued/dropped out because of treatment-emergent adverse events (TEAEs) such as pulmonary exacerbations and respiratory disorders.

 In Study 2, a 24 week study, 161 patients received BETHKIS versus 85 patients who received placebo in alternating four week on-off cycles for three cycles.
 All patients were ≤ 46 years of age (mean age 14.8 years) and 45% were females.
 41% of patients were 612 years old while 29% of patients were 13-17 years old.
-Only 30% were adults ( > 17 years).
-Eighty-seven percent (87%) of patients were chronically colonized with P. aeruginosa.
-Only 13% were either initially or intermittently colonized with P. aeruginosa during the study.
+Only 30% were adults (>17 years).
+Eighty-seven percent (87%) of patients were chronically colonized with P. aeruginosam.
+Only 13% were either initially or intermittently colonized with P. aeruginosam during the study.

 More patients in the placebo group discontinued/dropped out of Study 2 than in the BETHKIS group (9.4% [8/85] vs 4.3% [7/161], respectively).
 Of these, 3 patients in the BETHKIS group (1.9%) compared to 2 patients in the placebo group (2.4%) withdrew due to a TEAE.
 The most common TEAEs causing patients to discontinue from the study drug are respiratory, thoracic, and mediastinal disorders.

-The most common adverse experiences reported were respiratory disorders, consistent with the underlying disease in the patient population being evaluated and these were similarly distributed between both BETHKIS-and placebo-treated patients.
-The following adverse reactions were more commonly reported in ≥ 2% of the BETHKIS-treated patients compared to the placebo-treated patients: decreased forced expiratory volume, rales, red blood cell sedimentation rate increased, and dysphonia (Table 1).
+The most common adverse experiences reported were respiratory disorders, consistent with the underlying disease in the patient population being evaluated and these were similarly distributed between both BETHKIS- and placebo-treated patients.
+The following adverse reactions were reported in at least 5% of Bethkis-treated patients and at rates ≥ 2% more common compared to the placebo-treated patients: decreased forced expiratory volume, rales, red blood cell sedimentation rate increased, and dysphonia (Table 1).

 |Forced expiratory volume decreased||59 (31%)||33 (29%)|